dev-pm07/java-wordle/README.md

 > ### A Few Changes
 >
 > As I am an amateur coder, I made some small compromises (doesn't affect the overall game).
 First, I display only the number of double letters and not show them in the word itself; this makes the game a little more difficult.
 To counter it, I added 1 more try so you get a total of 7 tries.
+Also, when 2 of the same letters in a guess are the same, there could be only be one depending on the display of the multiple letters.